I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_filter_driver_characteristics.md

 Set the
         <b>Size</b> member to NDIS_SIZEOF_FILTER_DRIVER_CHARACTERISTICS_REVISION_1.

-`MajorDriverVersion`

-Reserved for the major version number of the filter driver.
-Filter drivers can specify any value
-     that they require.

 `MajorNdisVersion`

 The major version of NDIS that the driver is using.
 The current value is
      0x06.

-`MinorDriverVersion`

-Reserved for the minor version number of the filter driver.
-Filter drivers can specify any value
-     that they require.

 `MinorNdisVersion`